Our Mesothelioma Attorneys Will Fight on Your Behalf

 If you believe that you or a loved one was wrongfully exposed to asbestos and is now suffering illness due to the fault of another person or company, it’s crucial to contact a mesothelioma lawyer right away.
 You may be entitled to money to pay for your medical expenses, lost earnings, pain and suffering and other damages.

-The Accident & Disability Attorneys of Monge & Associates are here to help you.
+The attorneys of Monge & Associates are here to help you.
 Our legal team has experience handling complex personal injury and wrongful death cases such as mesothelioma lawsuits.
 We can provide you with a free consultation and discuss your legal rights and options.

 We assist mesothelioma victims and their families in the Southeast and in communities across Georgia, including Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville and Loganville.
 To learn more, call us today or fill out our online form.
 We’ll work hard to get the legal relief you deserve.